flawnson/flawnson.github.io/docs/_posts/2020-10-22-ai-resources.md

 - General Programming resources
     - I literally worship Runestone Academy's library of courses.
 Each little course serves as a great touch up on topics you may have encountered before, or as a way to get your feet wet in something new, as I have with the [Java for Python programmers coursette](https://runestone.academy/runestone/books/published/java4python/Java4Python.html)
     - [Learn x in y minutes](https://learnxinyminutes.com/) is a collection of "tours" for a variety of programming stuffs
-    - This Information-dense course by Stanford is called "[The Missing Semester of your CS education](https://missing.csail.mit.edu/)", and it truly lives up to its name
+    - This Information-dense course by Stanford is called "[The Missing Semester of your CS education](https://missing.csail.mit.edu/)", and it truly lives up to its name.
+    - If you like learning by analogy or comparison, have a look at "[Rosetta Code](https://rosettacode.org/wiki/Rosetta_Code)", a wiki of hundreds of programming languages demonstrating hundreds of tasks.
+    - There's also "[Hyperpolyglot](https://hyperpolyglot.org/)", a simple site with side by side comparison charts of different programming languages organized by various catagories.
+Keep in mind the language versions in the demos are very old (the site isn't maintained).
 - Language Specific Resources
     - Python
         - [Socratica](https://www.youtube.com/channel/UCW6TXMZ5Pq6yL6_k5NZ2e0Q) is a YouTube channel for learning science and Python; their Python course is probably one of the best in quality, time, and understandability on the internet.